fabcolonna/ProxLock/README.md

 ## Requirements

-- A Mac that supports Bluetooth LE and runs macOS Sonoma (or newer);
+- A Mac that supports Bluetooth LE and runs macOS Sonoma (or newer).
+Actually, I might add support for Ventura, as soon as I figure out how to handle deprecated Swift functions.
 - iPhone >= 5s / any kind of Apple Watch / any kind of AirPods.

 ## Authors